Technigo/project-chatbot/README.md

 ## View it live

-You can have a look at our chat live on Netlify: link will be here.
+You can have a look at our chat live on Netlify: https://blissful-villani-8a009f.netlify.app/.